Introduction: Unique 4 Season Vertical Sundial on Slate

 Sundials promote wonder and awareness.
 They are small devices that connect us to very big events.

 A Brief Description

-My intent was a sundial project that used easy, low cost construction methods available to everyone, yet also allowed modern fabrication methods for further idea development and creativity.
+My intent was a high quality sundial project that used easy, low cost construction methods available to everyone, yet also allowed modern fabrication methods for further idea development and creativity.

-A 12” x 12” x 3/8” natural slate tile is hand marked with a carbide scriber.
+A 12” x 12” x 3/8” natural slate tile is hand marked with a carbide scribe.
 Markings on slate produce a contrasting light gray line.
 Prehistoric technology at its best.

-21st century sundial software technology ensures a math free experience (apologies to all math people).
+21st century sundial software technology (available online) ensures a math free experience (apologies to all math people).
 A rigid pattern is used for marking to ensure easy and accurate results.

 Want a total upgrade from Neolithic to 21st century?
 The sundial software allows exporting in file formats to CAD/CAM software such as Autodesk.
 You can then cnc engrave, laser engrave, or generate stencils for sandblasting, all modern fabrication methods used to mark slate, marble, granite, or similar stone materials.

 Stone has an unequaled durability compared to most materials.
 In the right location, your sundial could be around for a long time.

 #8-30 Brass Machine Screw and Nut.
 (Length as Needed).